 Abe is best known for his sculptures of abstract natural forms, many of which resemble trees or figurines.

 Abe has shown his work in important museums like the MoMA in New York.
-He is a prolific artist that has produced over 5,000 works of art that can also be seen at the Honolulu Museum of Art and Hawaii State Art Museum.
+He is a prolific artist who has produced over 5,000 works of art that can also be seen at the Honolulu Museum of Art and Hawaii State Art Museum.

 Many of his works of art can also be found in public places throughout Hawaii.
 “An Island of Trees” and “Three Clouds” can be located at the Honolulu International Airport.